Likhithsai2580/yt_discord_bot/README.md

 - **Video Analytics Dashboard** with interactive graphs and performance metrics.
 - **Video Preview Functionality** allowing quick previews of edited content.
 - **Role-Based Access Control** for managing permissions across bot and web interface features.
+- **Notification System** to inform users about important events like video status updates, new comments, and assigned tasks.
+- **Enhanced Analytics** with more detailed insights, such as video performance metrics, user engagement, and editor efficiency.
+- **Responsive Design** ensuring the web interface works well on mobile devices.
+- **User-Friendly Forms** with better validation, error handling, and user feedback.
+- **Interactive Elements** like drag-and-drop file uploads, real-time updates, and progress indicators.

 ## Setup